mcgonagle/GitVops/README.md

 ## A Call to Arms

 Now is the time to get involved and learn GitVops!
-Feel free to star this project, and/or schedule a meeting with Thomas via his calendly - thomas.mcgonagle@suse.com
+Feel free to star this project, and/or schedule a meeting with Thomas via his work email - thomas.mcgonagle@suse.com

 ## Resources
 [Original Blog Article by Brian Durden](https://ranchergovernment.com/blog/three-easy-mode-ways-of-installing-rancher-onto-harvester)